 Being a writer is not only about writing

 Writer.
 It’s such a simple word.

 But actually, what I didn’t realise when I first started freelancing is that hiding behind the word ‘writer’ is a lot of other words.

 As a newbie freelancer, I pitched, got commissioned (if I was lucky), wrote the story and invoiced.

-But as my business has grown and my entire income comes from freelancing, I kind of wish I had known that I’m not going to spend most of my days writing.
+But as my business has grown, I kind of wish I had known that I’m not going to spend most of my days writing.

 Rather, the writing bit is only part of what I do.